 Watching people remove their holiday lights and flinging Christmas trees on the side of the road reminds me that January through April are probably the most difficult months of the year to endure from an emotional perspective.
 It’s back to the grind.
 Do your taxes.
 Lose five pounds.
 Get your drawers organized.
 Buckle down.
 Stinks, doesn’t it?

 The fall is awesome.
 Crunchy leaves, pumpkin picking and apple cider cheerfully lead us into Halloween where more fun awaits.
 Candy, costumes, mulled wine.
 Boom, then you’ve got turkeys and cranberries and burnt orange-colored side dishes, family gatherings and more mulled wine.
 You’re barely done taking off your Halloween costume when Santa shows up but that keeps you going for a while and yeah, even though it’s annoying, it’s fun to go to the mall and get wrapped up in the hype.
 Presents, Bieb’s Christmas song, peppermint schnapps, office parties, buttery appetizers.
 It’s all good.
-And who can resist staying up late on December 31 to watch Ryan Seacrest ( a quick pause in memory of Dick Clark) and cringe when Fergie comes on wearing WHAT????
+And who can resist staying up late on December 31 to watch Ryan Seacrest and then cringing when Dick Clark comes back on just to show us that he’s still got it (does he?)?
 And then you wake up on January 1 and, BAM, just like that, you’re a dead Christmas tree on the side of the road.

 Where’s the fun now?
 What the hell are we supposed to do for the next four months?

 I’ll tell you.
 We need more Candy Land fun spaces between the months of January to April, especially for those folks who live in super cold places.
-A few new holidays to break up the impending monotony.
+And because it’s an election year I’m thinking we can lobby for a few new holidays to break up the impending monotony.
 Here are just a few suggestions:

 1. National Spa Day – Should occur sometime between January 1 and January 30.
 Every single person who manages a household, a job or anything that gives them the slightest degree of stress is REQUIRED to report to the nearest day spa for an entire day of treatments.
 The U.S. Government should pay for this by closing the post office on Saturdays, Mondays and Tuesdays (get over it if you’re against this…all you get is junk mail and bills anyway) and using just one day’s worth of savings to offset the costs.